Jeunese/jeunese.github.io/docs/overview.md

 Nevertheless, product documentation can overlap with Marketing and Sales material and shouldn't directly contradict it, even though the purpose, style, perspective, and approach between these sources of content are very different.

-Although more technical and direct than other sources of content, product documentation should maintain a [voice and tone](/voice-and-tone) that is consistent with the voice and tone of the company as a whole.
+Although more technical and direct than other sources of content, product documentation should maintain a style that's consistent with the [Voice and Tone](/voice-and-tone) of the company as a whole.
 Consistency is integral to brand-building and trust, and product documentation shouldn't undermine a company's overall brand and business goals.

 ### Content framework and strategy